 Inside your chicken coop, you need to install a roost: this is a place for your chickens to sleep.
 Once it starts to get dark, one by one your chickens will go into the coop itself and settle down for the night.
 There are just a couple of things you need to keep in mind to give your chickens a safe, comfortable place to bed down.
-Here is a photo of chickens on their roost, used with permission from http://www.gardenplotter.com.
+Here is a photo of a chicken roost in their nesting boxes.

 Why Provide a Roost for your Chickens?